 We have drawn up a risk map showing potential human rights and labor law risks at country level.
 This tool is continuously updated.
 It also provides an insight into the risks in our major supplier countries.
 For this we use, among other things, MVO Netherlands’ CSR risk check.
 In accordance with the policy statement on human rights, we use this to define and implement measures to raise awareness, for example, training in human

 To prevent child labour, we request the age of our employees in the recruitment process.
-Our youngest employee will be 16 years old in 2020 and is currently in vocational training.
+Our youngest employees are 16 years old in 2021 and they are in vocational training.